Saltar al contenido principal

 El lado derecho es el límite de\(BC_h\) si\(CD_h \to \infty\).
 Por lo tanto,\(\ln (1 + \sqrt{2})\) es el límite superior óptimo.

-This page titled 13.2: Inradio del triángulo h is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Anton Petrunin via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.2: Inradio del triángulo h is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Anton Petrunin via source content that was edited to the style and standards of the LibreTexts platform.